 Internet access is widespread (€2–5/hr) and many hostels and hotels have wi-fi.

-Most post offices are open Monday to Friday 8am to noon and 2 to 6pm; in larger cities they do without the lunch break and also open Saturday 8 to 10am.
+Most post offices are open Monday to Friday 8am to noon and 2 to 6pm; in larger cities they stay open through lunch and also open Saturday morning.
 Stamps can also be bought at tobacconists (Tabak-Trafik).
+Telekom Austria is the main mobile phone network and also operates call boxes; other mobile networks are T-Mobile and 3.
+You can search the phone book free online (wherold.at).
+Most hostels and hotels have wi-fi, and some cities, including Vienna, Salzburg and Linz, have free public wi-fi hotspots.

 Money and banks

 Austria’s currency is the euro (€).
 Banking hours tend to be Monday to Friday 8am to 12.30pm and 1.30 to 3pm; Thursday until 5.30pm.
-Post offices charge slightly less commission on exchange than banks, and in larger cities, have longer hours.
+Banks charge less commission than exchange bureaux.

 Opening hours and public holidays